 Sarah Pilkington (2011) This workbook provides the information and training needed to establish the minimum standard of competence required of those who work with adults.
 The National Capability Framework for Safeguarding Adults and this workbook, used together, enables employers and employees to establish consistency in approach to Safeguarding Adults.
 The workbook will enable employees to demonstrate competence in their practice in a way that is in line with their occupational role and responsibilities.
 Click here to order Read More

-Di Galpin (2012) Safeguarding Adults is increasingly a core activity for qualified practitioners in adult and mental health services.
+Di Galpin (2nd Edition, 2016) - Updated for The Care Act Safeguarding Adults is increasingly a core activity for qualified practitioners in adult and mental health services.
 Practice in this area requires a high level of skill and knowledge as professionals seek to Safeguard those most vulnerable and at risk of harm in society, whilst also striving to protect individual’s right to live their lives as they choose.
-This will often involve striking a balance between support and control, liaising with a wide range of professionals and people who use services and their families, offering a professional judgment… Read More
+This will often involve striking a balance between support and control, liaising with a wide range of professionals and people who use services… Read More

 Mike Lyne (2013) This workbook seeks to assist strategic and operational managers to benchmark existing knowledge and understanding of safeguarding adults at risk of harm and stimulate further investigation as appropriate.
 Click here to order Read More

 This flip reverse workbook on the Mental Capacity Act 2005 and the Deprivation of Liberty Safeguards has been designed and developed by the National Centre for Post-Qualifying Social Work at Bournemouth University in partnership with Learn to Care, the professional association of workforce development managers in local authorities.
 This is an accessible and informative workbook, packed full of case studies, activities and advice about the Mental Capacity Act 2005.
 We hope it will support practitioners to improve their professional practice and develop their knowledge and skills within key legislative and… Read More